xlang-ai/UnifiedSKG/README.md

     .
     ├── configure                          # Code for configuration of different tasks/settings
-    │   ├── META_TUNING # meta config for each task, controls how we construct it to seq2seq data │   └── Salesforce # configs of our experiments settings, also thanks to ElementAI, Rui Zhang │
+    │   ├── META_TUNING # meta config for each task, controls how we construct it to seq2seq data │   └── Salesforce # configs of our experiments settings.
+We would like to thank Salesforce Research, Amazon Research Awards, ServiceNow Research, and Yale NLP for providing computing resources generously.
+    │
     ├── metrics                       # code for evaluating the prediction of our model │   └── ...                     # each file contains a evaluator of the corresponding task